MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 ### <a name="joinDomain"></a>Join the servers to the domain

-Do the following steps for both the SQL Server VMs and the file share witness server:
+Complete the following steps for both the SQL Server VMs and the file share witness server:

 1. Remotely connect to the virtual machine with **BUILTIN\DomainAdmin**.
 1. In Server Manager, select **Local Server**.